jilinzheng/Cosmo-Companion/README.md

 ## Description:

 Where are we?
 We are definitely not on Earth anymore?
 No fear space cadet, we have Cosmo Companion to assist us on our journey in this brand new undiscovered world!
-Having our trusty sidekick, we are able to uncover this new plant and while also cultivate crops.
+Having a trusty sidekick, like Cosmos Companion, we are able to uncover this new plant and while also cultivate crops.

 ## Contributors 🛸